shwina/still-magic/_en/docs.md

 A quick web search for "writing good error messages" turns up hundreds of hits, but recommendations are often more like gripes than solid guidelines and are usually not backed up by evidence.
-What research there is {% include cite key="Trav2010,Beck2016" %} gives us the following rules:
+What research there is {% include b key="Trav2010,Beck2016" %} gives us the following rules:

 1. Do not tell the user what the program did that caused the problem, but what the user did.